MicrosoftDocs/sql-docs/docs/connect/php/how-to-retrieve-input-and-output-parameters-using-the-sqlsrv-driver.md

 ---
-title: "How to: Retrieve I/O Parameters Using the SQLSRV Driver"
+title: "How to: retrieve I/O parameters using the SQLSRV driver"
 description: "This topic describes how to retrieve input and output parameters using stored procedures and the Microsoft SQLSRV Driver for PHP for SQL Server" ms.custom: "" ms.date: "08/10/2020"